Canada has Already Invited 40,000 Immigrants in January

 In an earlier post, we had talked about the extension of the Multi-Year immigration Plan by the Canadian Immigration Department.
 The total intake of immigrants for the years 2019 to 2021 has been increased from previously planned levels.
 The planned intake of immigrants every year is now almost 1% of the total Canadian population!
 The government there estimates that a 1% immigration rate per year is essential for the sustained growth of the Canadian Labour force and economy.
 This is the reason why Canada wants a million immigrants by 2021.

 If you are looking to migrate to Canada through this opportunity then the main immigration programs of interest are the Express Entry Program and Provincial Nominee Program (PNP).
-These are the main major avenues of new immigrants to Canada.
+These are the main major avenues for new immigrants to Canada.

 Express Entry Program

-Canada’s Express Entry Program is the country’s main source of skilled foreign labor and residency applications from an immigration ready workforce.
+Canada’s Express Entry Program is the country’s main source of skilled foreign labor and residency applications from an immigration-ready workforce.
 The month of January saw the biggest start ever to the Express Entry Program, with PR invitations to over 11,150 candidates.
 This came just as 2018 concluded with the most invitations to apply for Canada Permanent Residence, over 89,800 invitations.
 This is the highest in the 5-year history of the Express Entry Program.

 Now that Canada’s immigration plans have become even more ambitious, you can expect further records to be set in the coming years.